Highlights from the Ratings and Financial Report for Destination XL Group Inc. (DXLG)

-Destination XL Group Inc. (NASDAQ:DXLG) went up by 19.94% from its latest closing price compared to the recent 1-year high of $1.65.
-The company’s stock price has collected 16.79% of gains in the last five trading sessions.
+Destination XL Group Inc. (NASDAQ:DXLG) went down by -22.23% from its latest closing price compared to the recent 1-year high of $1.65.
+The company’s stock price has collected 10.72% of gains in the last five trading sessions.
 Press Release reported on 08/27/20 that Destination XL Group, Inc. Reports Second Quarter Financial Results

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.